-Defining Input and Output Structure of a Transformation
+To Define Input and Output Structure of a Transformation (Anypoint Studio)

 To use the graphical view and construct mappings via drag and drop, the Transform Message component first needs information about what fields are available for dragging and dropping onto.